-While construction delays may slow travel time, completion of these projects will ensure the long term health of the Beartooth Highway keeping it open and safe for the thousands of visitors who enjoy it each year.
+While Beartooth Highway construction projects may slow or delay travel time, completion of these projects will ensure the long term health of the Beartooth Highway keeping it open and safe for the thousands of visitors who enjoy it each year.
 Your patience is appreciated, and we think you’ll find the Beartooth Highway construction site the most beautiful you’ve ever stopped at!

 East to west travel – Red Lodge to Cooke City, MT